Table of Contents:

 When they addressed Him as a rabbi, He must have been dressed like a rabbi.”

-Knowing that Jesus walked around speaking with authority and a deep spiritual insight and was performing many miracles of healing, I think people saw someone very different to the religious leaders.
+Knowing that Jesus walked around speaking with authority and deep spiritual insight and was performing many miracles of healing, I think people saw someone very different to the religious leaders.

-Also we will see below, that for four centuries there wasn’t any special ‘uniform’ for members of the clergy.
+Also, we will see below, that for four centuries there wasn’t any special ‘uniform’ for members of the clergy.

 So should a Minister of Religion wear a uniform?

-What is the history behind the vestments?
+2. What is the history behind the vestments?

 The website ‘Academic Apparel’ gives a good potted history: which is included below.

-Clergy vestments in the church after Jesus
+Clergy vestments in the church after Jesus.

 Early Christianity:

-The first four centuries of Christianity did not involve a special robe, tunic, vestment or other garb for members of the clergy… Over time clergy vestments became richer and made of costlier materials, and beauty played a larger role in church garments.”
+The first four centuries of Christianity did not involve a special robe, tunic, vestment or other garb for members of the clergy…

 Jesus and his followers and subsequent church leaders didn’t have any distinguishing clothing to set them apart from what the normal person in the street was wearing.